Synchromysticism

 I watched 'The X-Files' episode 'Milagro' recently, starring an actor named John Hawkes, who was born on September 11th, 1959.

-Somewhat like Jeff Kripal documents in his book
+Somewhat like Jeff Kripal documents in his book 'Authors of the Impossible'.

 Many members of the X-Files crew such as Chris Carter, claim that 'Milagro' is one of their favorite episodes.

-Personally I didn't like this X-Files episode, but I did like the exploration of being somehow able to write and foresee the future as some authors appear to do, although nothing to the ridiculous extent as the Phil Padgett guy does in 'Milagro'.
+Personally, I didn't like this X-Files episode, but I did like the exploration of being somehow able to write and foresee the future as some authors appear to do, although nothing to the ridiculous extent as the Phil Padgett guy does in 'Milagro'.

-John Shiban and Frank Spotnitz about the stresses of coming up with new ideas and stories every week.
+The idea for this episode sprang from a conversation between John Shiban and Frank Spotnitz about the stresses of coming up with new ideas and stories every week.

 As Chris Carter was busy penning the pilot script for his new series Harsh Realm (1999), John Shiban and Frank Spotnitz mapped out the story before handing it over to Carter to finish off.